 NURS 390 Nursing Management • 3 Cr.

 This course focuses on the development of management skills assumed by professional nurses, including delegation of responsibilities, networking, group facilitation, conflict resolution, case management and collaboration.
 Management and organizational theories and concepts are studied, evaluated and applied.
 Concepts addressed include organizational structure, change, managing quality and performance, workplace diversity, budgeting and resource allocation, and delivery systems.
-Prerequisites: Acceptance into BSN program, associate degree in nursing from state approved program, and passed NLCEX.
+Prerequisites: Acceptance into BSN program, associate degree in nursing from state approved program, and passed NCLEX.

 After completing this class, students should be able to: